Translate

 If Abraham’s altar of Akeida and Jacob’s monument stood not where today’s Dome of the Rock sits, but on the lower slope above the ancient spring of En Shemesh (Gihon), then: Jewish worship would no longer be shackled by the political status quo on the Temple Mount.
 The “status quo” used to block Jewish prayer might simply be irrelevant.
 The dream of a Third Temple transforms from geopolitical nightmare to practical possibility.

 For centuries, the Temple Mount was weaponized by Crusaders, by Sultans, by politicians, by terrorists.
 The October 7th massacre by Hamas and Islamic Jihad was named the 'Al Aqsa Flood', invoking the Temple Mount as justification for genocide.
 But Zionism was equally shaped by this pressure point.
 It emerged from a world that tried to dislodge Jews from their ground and a determination to return to that ground despite it.
 The contested nature of the place forged the movement itself.
-Yet, if the original altar of Isaac's binding (Akeida) lies on the lower slope, not the summit, the entire narrative religious, historical, political must be rewritten.
+Yet, if the original altar of Isaac's binding (Akeida) lies on the lower slope, not on the summit of Mount Moriah, the entire narrative religious, historical and political must be rewritten.

 Skeptics will argue the connection is circumstantial; believers may dismiss it as heresy.
-But the evidence is converging: The dates align with Jacob’s lifetime.
+But the evidence is converging: The archaeological dates align with Jacob’s presence, during 10 of his last 30 years before leaving Israel.
 The orientation opposes the sun.
-The architecture matches traditional descriptions.
-The water system fits sacrificial function, not domestic use.
+The architecture matches traditional temple service descriptions.
+The water system supports sacrificial functions, not domestic use.
 The standing stone mirrors Jacob’s matzevah.
 And if these stones indeed tell the story they appear to tell, then the ideological battlefield over Zionism may have been misplaced for centuries.

-The place that changed the world may not be the place we thought.
+The place that changed the world may not be the place that will change the world again.
 No city has borne more weight upon its stones than Jerusalem.
-But, if this discovery holds, then Jerusalem’s oldest stones reveal a stunning revelation: Zionism may not originate from a disputed summit after all, but from a forgotten sanctuary on the lower slope that Muslims face from Al Aqsa.
+But, if this discovery holds, then Jerusalem’s oldest stones reveal a stunning revelation: Zionism may not originate from a disputed Temple Mount summit after all, but from a forgotten sanctuary on the lower slope that every day Muslims face from Al Aqsa.
 And that revelation could shift the world politically, spiritually, and historically.

 The stones of Jerusalem still have secrets to tell.
 And those secrets may yet reshape the meaning of Zion, the struggle for it, and the future built upon it.